 About Dr. Fine

 Dr. Emily B. Fine, Ph.D., QME is a clinical neuropsychologist, licensed clinical psychologist, and qualified medical evaluator (QME), who has extensive experience conducting forensic psychology and neuropsychology evaluations for workers' compensation, fitness-for-duty, peace officer pre-employment, immigration, personal injury, criminal forensic, social security disability, veteran compensation and pension, and capacity, as well as evaluations of mental health and cognitive disorders for diagnostic and treatment purposes.
+She is also trained in numerous types of psychotherapy for individuals, couples, families, and groups.

 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts